TimothyByrd/d2rmm_mods_ch/RuneAndGemSplitting_CH/README.md

 For example, "Flawed Amethyst + Stamina Potion" might give a Flawed Diamond (and return the Stamina Potion so the recipe can be repeatedly used to cycle through the gem types).

 Note: Thawing potions are to melt things into parts.
+Antidotes make things better.
 Stamina poitions are in case you want to keep going. :)

+## Versions

+- 1.0 Initial version
+- 1.1 Add Rune Conversion at the request of vladimir77777777